 Kiehl’s skincare is scientifically formulated to restore and strengthen the skin barrier for healthier, younger-looking skin.
 Inspired by nature and science, our targeted treatments are powerful yet safe preparations, which act to correct and treat your specific skin needs and concerns.

 SKIN TYPE: DRY

 Since dry skin produces less sebum than normal or oily skin, the key to caring for it is to keep the skin barrier properly hydrated.
 The more moisture the skin holds, the healthier the skin’s appearance is.
-Without sufficient moisture, skin can be vulnerable to a weakened skin barrier, resulting in dry areas and ultimately hastening the skin aging process.
+Without sufficient moisture, skin can be vulnerable to a weakened skin barrier, resulting in dry areas and ultimately speeding up the skin aging process.
 Those with dry skin should look for formulas that hydrate, nurture, and moisturize, and are free from alcohol, fragrances, dyes, or chemicals.

-Kiehl’s Tip For Dry Skin
+Kiehl's Tip for Dry Skin

 Look for products formulated with Squalane, a signature Kiehl’s ingredient.
 Squalane is a highly refined botanical lipid known to help stabilize skin’s barrier and maintain moisture.
 Using products formulated with Squalene for dry skin can help replenish skin for a soft, smooth, and healthy appearance.

 SKIN TYPE: OILY

 Oily skin occurs when the skin barrier produces an excess of sebum, or oil, which can lead to clogged pores and blemishes.
 Those with oily skin should look for products that help balance excess oil and are non-comedogenic (i.e. won’t clog pores).
 We recommend exfoliating 2-3 times a week to help remove dead skin cells from skin’s surface and washing your face twice a day.
 Be sure to find a gentle foaming face wash because using a daily face wash that is too harsh can irritate your skin and even increase oil production.